g3492/vzborg/README.md

 `apt install -t stretch-backports borgbackup`

 If you want to use a remote repository, you need BorgBackup installed on the remote computer, with the same or a greater version, than in your proxmox server.
-If your remote repository is in another proxmox server, you can also install Vzborg on it.
+If your remote repository is on another proxmox server, you can also install Vzborg on it.

 ## Installation
 As user root in your Proxmox server run: